Update: These deals have been verified for the month of October, so save away!

-If you don’t want to shell out hundreds for an Ultrabook or MacBook and an under-powered, cheap Windows laptop is not an option, a Chromebook is the cheapest way to buy a laptop.
-That said, scoring deals on already frugal laptops can be quite the challenge.
+If you don’t want to dish out big bills for an Ultrabook or MacBook and a low-impact, cheap Windows laptop isn't appealing, a Chromebook deal is the most wallet-friendly way to buy a notebook.
+That said, finding deals on already well-priced laptops can be quite the undertaking.

-Even so, dig deep enough, and you’ll find Chromebooks from Acer, Asus, Dell and other big name device makers discounted drastically for the month of May.
+Even so, dive deep enough, and you’ll find Chromebooks from Acer, Asus, Dell and other big name vendors at drastic deals for the month of October.
 Below, we’ve listed the top deals on our favorite Chromebooks across the board.
-Just keep in mind that some of these deals may expire before our next update, so pay attention to the date published.
+Just bear in mind that some of these deals may expire before our next update, so mind the date published.

 HP Chromebook 14